kliem/KPartiteKClique/README.md

 # Usage

-## bitCLQ
+## FindClique

-We provide an implementation of `bitCLQ` that was first described in
+We provide an implementation of `FindClique` that was first described in

 - Grunert, Tore & Irnich, Stefan & Zimmermann, Hans-Jürgen & Schneider, Markus & Wulfhorst, Burkhard.
 (2001).
 Cliques in k-partite Graphs and their Application in Textile Engineering